turbot/flowpipe-docs/docs/learn.md

 flowpipe pipeline run learn_flowpipe
 ```

 You should see the message printed to the console when you run the pipeline.
-You can send it via [Email](/docs/reference/config-files/integration/email) or [Slack](/docs/reference/config-files/integration/slack) without modifying the pipeline code.
+You can send it via [Email](/docs/reference/config-files/integration/email), [Slack](/docs/reference/config-files/integration/slack) or [Microsoft Teams](/docs/reference/config-files/integration/msteams) without modifying the pipeline code.
 Just create the appropriate [integrations](/docs/reference/config-files/integration), add them to the [default notifier](/docs/reference/config-files/notifier#default-notifier), and run the pipeline again!

 ![](/images/docs/learn/slack-weather-report.png)